 How do we distinguish scientific truths?
 Among a midst of misinformation and personal opinions that are presented as facts with unwavering certainty, it can be a challenge.
 It can be especially confusing when we hear from scientists, who rarely speak in absolutes but rather discuss ‘degrees of certainty.’
 In the world of science, a ‘theory’ is the closest we may ever come to ‘the truth’.

-To understand the process of how modern scientists arrive at an accepted theory, a panel convened by the Parliament of Victoria took us through one of the major revelations of the past century: tectonic plate theory.
+To understand the process of how modern scientists arrive at an accepted theory, the RSV convened a panel with the Parliament of Victoria to take us through one of the major revelations of the past century: tectonic plate theory.

 ‘Plate tectonics’ describes fragments of the Earth’s outer shell that move against, over, and under one another at their boundaries.
 The dynamic movement of these fragments and interaction at their boundaries slowly changes the shape and location of our continents and oceans.
 The theory revolutionised the Earth sciences field by providing a context to understand how mountains are built, volcanoes erupt, and earthquakes are triggered.